postmanlabs/labs-docs/v6/postman/workspaces/using_workspaces.md

 [![share collections](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-share-collection-dashboard.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-share-collection-dashboard.png)

-**In the Build menu**
+**In the browse view**

-In the Postman app, click the **Build** menu in the status bar at the bottom of the screen.

-Select "Browse", and then select a collection.
+In the bottom bar, select "Browse", and then select a collection.

 Click the **Share** button.